 It is this same creative spirit that continues to drive us forward as an institution, using the disruption of the pandemic to reassess existing practices and integrate the lessons and innovations from last year to reimagine the way we work, teach, and learn as a community.

-As MICA reopens in an expanded Operational Mode 4 on August 1, we welcome students and employees back to campus as a transforming institution, with new perspectives, understanding, and approaches to our employees and our work.
-We understand that reopening will pose many challenges for those returning to the campus.
-Managers and employees may continue to use flextime or flex-scheduling arrangements on an as-needed basis to help employees integrate work and life obligations day-to-day.
+As MICA welcome students and employees back to campus as a transforming institution, with new perspectives, understanding, and approaches to our employees and our work, managers and employees may continue to use flextime or flex-scheduling arrangements on an as-needed basis to help employees integrate work and life obligations day-to-day.
 Flex-time is currently available and managed on an ad hoc basis.
 The development and formalization of an Institutional telework policy is an important and foundational next step in this institutional metamorphosis.

 A Culture of Community and Gathering

 As we work to define this Policy, however, it is critical to acknowledge that MICA is, in its present state, a primarily residential College: an institution of higher education that prioritizes in-person community and the learning that takes place in the context of social gathering and the shared work and experience that physical co-presence affords.
 There are many MICA employees—both faculty and staff—whose presence on campus is essential to supporting this core, in-person and residential experience.
 MICA’s telework policy must therefore be aligned with this foundational priority.